mapattacker/network/influence_central.rst

     From University of Michigan, Python for Data Science Coursera Specialization

-**End Points** Whether to include or exclude node v from as a source/target
+**End Points**.
+Whether to include or exclude node v from as a source/target

-**Normalization** Divide by number of pairs of nodes.
+**Normalization**.
+Divide by number of pairs of nodes.

-**Approximation** Computing betweenness centrality can be computationally expensive.
+**Approximation**.
+Computing betweenness centrality can be computationally expensive.
 We can approximate computation by taking a subset of nodes.

 .. code:: python